Arsenal transfer news: Aaron Ramsey would be great for Juventus - Andrea Pirlo | Goal.com

 He impressed after coming off the bench to help Arsenal to a 4-2 win over Tottenham earlier this month, prompting fans to urge the club to offer a new deal, but Unai Emery said there is no turning back on the decision to let him go.

-"Two months ago we spoke together, both for his moment, his present and future.
+"Two months ago we spoke together about his present and future.
 I think it was a very good conversation," he said.

 "I said to you also here in the press conference that I want his focus only on the team, on giving us his performances.